git/git.github.io/rev_news/draft/edition-2.md

 ### Events

 * [Git Merge 2015](http://git-merge.com/), The Conference for the Git Community, took place on April 8th & 9th in Paris, France.
+It was presented by GitHub with sponsorship from Microsoft and Atlassian.
+Scott Chacon (GitHub), wearing a beautiful suit, was the master of ceremony on the 9th of April, while Chris Kelly and other GitHub people had organized everything.
+Thanks to them and the sponsors for this great time!
 The following resources emerged from the event:
   * TODO: Link to YouTube videos of recorded talks?

 ### Media